jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

    want to solve, like Notion, Figma, Descript, etc.

-While we have these powerful cloud apps, we all know numerous situations where our problems aren't easily solved or automated with single tool like ChatGPT, Notion, Google Docs, Slack, Excel, and Zapier.
+While we have these powerful cloud apps, we all know numerous situations where our problems aren’t easily solved or automated with single tool like ChatGPT, Notion, Google Docs, Slack, Excel, and Zapier.

 If you want to use any of the newest AI models and APIs for something not supported by an existing tool, you generally have to design and build it yourself—in Python and/or a full-stack web app.

-It's true tools like GitHub Copilot, Claude Code, and Cursor can help anyone write code much faster.
+It’s true tools like GitHub Copilot, Claude Code, and Cursor can help anyone write code much faster.
 But even if you have a tool like this, building polished apps that are good enough people will pay them takes time, and many good product ideas never get built.
-And the curse of [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) means many companies won't add specific features you want, or at best are likely to do it slowly.
+And the curse of [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law) means many companies won’t add specific features you want, or at best are likely to do it slowly.

-In short, in spite of AI tools accelerating software, certain things don't change: we are waiting for developers, product managers, designers, and entrepreneurs to design and ship solutions for us.
+In short, in spite of AI tools accelerating software, certain things don’t change: we are waiting for developers, product managers, designers, and entrepreneurs to design and ship solutions for us.